tiffon/take/README.rst

 Take Templates
 --------------

-Take templates are whitespace sensitive and are comprised of three types of statements:
+Take templates are whitespace sensitive and are comprised of two types of statements:

--  A query
+-  Queries

    -  ``$ h1``